johnshaw21345/Multi-LOUPE/README.md

 # Note
 This is the code of the draft commited to ISMRM 2025.

 The parameters.py is mostly unused but untouched to avoid bugs.

+Code is based on Zhikai Yang's code in 2024.

 # Citation
 * Deep-learning-based Optimization of the Under-sampling Pattern in MRI